 AMD: Like the RX 6800 and the 6900 XT, you can also buy 6800 XT stock direct from AMD, assuming you can find it.
 Unfortunately, AMD’s store is sold out right now.

 Best Buy: Best Buy only has six RX 6800 XT units listed right now, with thee from XFX, two from Gigabyte and one from MSI.
-They're all sold out.
-There’s currently no way to sign up for notifications on when restocking might occur.
+They're all sold out, except for one XFX model with limited in-store availability depending on location.

 Newegg: Newegg has the widest selection of RX 6800 XT listings, with cards from Gigabyte, Asus, MSI, Asrock, XFX, PowerColor and Sapphire.
 Each of these listings is sold out right now, but you can add them to a wishlist to get email notifications for when they restock.